justinsta624/MeetyourSVGMaker/README.md

 * Your application should use [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user.
 * To provide a link to a walkthrough video that demonstrates its functionality and passes all of the tests. </br>
   [Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide)
-* Include `triangle`, `circle`, and `square` classes: any common functionality and properties shared by the classes in a parent `Shape` class and use inheritance to reuse the code in the child classes.
+* Include `triangle`, `circle`, and `square` classes: any common functionality and properties shared by the classes in a parent `shapes` class and use inheritance to reuse the code in the child classes.

 ## User Story